 - A sensation of Pins and needles in one or both arms

 Individuals not experiencing any of these symptoms are more than likely dealing with a tension headache.

-Those with tension headaches can still perform jobs, drive, read, and operate through daily life even though it can be painful and frustrating.
+Those with tension headaches can still perform jobs, drive, read, and operate through daily life, even though it can be painful and frustrating.
 Migraines are very different.
-Lying down in a dark, quiet room with an eye mask on until the headache passes is how many handle their migraines.
-If the headache disrupts your life it is more than likely a migraine.
+Many handle their migraines by lying down in a dark, quiet room with an eye mask on until the headache passes.
+If the headache disrupts your life, it is more than likely a migraine.

 Over the counter pain killers

 Tension headaches can usually be relieved with over-the-counter pain meds.
 However, this type of treatment does not work for migraines.
 When a migraine shifts into full force, the individual has to go through it.
-Headaches that respond well to nonprescription pain killers means it’s a tension headache.
-The majority will at some point deal with a headache.
+Headaches that respond well to nonprescription painkillers mean it’s a tension headache.
+The majority will, at some point, deal with a headache.

 Chiropractic Care For Migraines

-The information herein on "Migraine and Tension Headaches, The Difference El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Migraine and Tension Headaches, The Difference" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.